 So what we did here is provide a couple of tips for better benefit spending.
 The first of which, is to make sure your company is taking advantage of some sort of TeleDoc or online doctor program.

-If you’re able to hold those costs down as a group, then you’re insurance won’t rise as much next year.
-Another thing to think about is making sure your broker has benchmarked your population and understand who works at your company.
+If you’re able to hold those costs down as a group, then your insurance won’t rise as much next year.
+Another thing to think about is making sure your broker has benchmarked your population and understands who works at your company.

 Do you have a population that’s older and more experienced?
 Do you have a lot of younger employees who are moving towards families? or Do you have a lot of families?